yvelikova/axway-open-docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Before approving this PR, please make sure it:

+* [ ] Does not have conflicts with the base branch
 * [ ] Is clear and complete
 * [ ] Is believed to be accurate (technical accuracy to be checked with an SME for PRs originating from outside R&D)
 * [ ] Follows [Axway style](https://techweb.axway.com/confluence/display/RIE/Style+guide)